fakela/merkle-proof-tutorial/README.md

 - **Efficiency:** They offer a way to provide evidence of membership (or non-membership) without the need to transfer or verify large amounts of data.
 This is particularly useful for lightweight or resource-constrained systems.

-### Shared Usecases:
+### Shared Use cases:
-In many use-cases, Merkle Trees and Proofs are used together.
+In many use cases, Merkle Trees and Proofs are used together.
 For example, in a blockchain:

 - Merkle Trees are used to summarize all the transactions in a block, resulting in a Merkle root that is then stored in the block header.
 - Merkle Proofs are used to prove the inclusion (or absence) of a specific transaction within a block without revealing all other transactions.